Depot Museum Boijmans Van Beuningen - Rotterdam

 In order to create the smoothest possible mirror effect, it was decided to use glass.
 The total façade is divided into 26 layers of 64 panels each.
 This comes down to a total of 1664 glass panels.
 Because of the shape of the building, the panels had to be double-curved, both horizontally and vertically.
 In addition, each layer of glass panels has a different curvature radius due to the bowl shape of the building.

-The glass was given a mirror coating, after which it was laminated.
-Then the glass was bent.
+The glass was given a mirror coating, bent in two directions and then laminated.
 Because these complex processes had to be combined, production was diverted to China.
 Our project manager regularly flew to China to check the processes and quality control.
 At the production site, we also had every panel checked by an external quality officer.

 The Erasmus Medical Centre is located right next to the depot, which is why we chose to make part of the mirror facade matt.
 For this purpose, a matte “cloud” was applied to the façade by means of a matte foil.
 This matt film on the glass takes away the reflection of the sun towards the hospital.